ballerina-platform/module-ballerinax-googleapis.gmail/gmail/tests/Readme.md

     *   Give previously obtained client id and client secret and obtain the refresh token and access token.

-### Working with Gmail REST endpoint.
+### Working with Gmail Connector.

-In order to use the GMail endpoint, first you need to create a GMail endpoint by passing above mentioned parameters.
+In order to use the GMail connector, first you need to create a GMail endpoint by passing above mentioned parameters.

 Visit `test.bal` file to find the way of creating GMail endpoint.